nicolamarchiotto/Myoelectric-Controller-Estimation/README.md

 # RPC Project

+Master Degree in Computer Engineering for Robotics and Smart Industry - University of Verona - A.Y.
+2021/2022

 This repo contains the code for the controller estimation of a study regarding Myoelectric Control Architectures to Drive Upper Limb Exoskeletons.